mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 ```

 * The interceptor has both sync and async methods.
 This can be useful if you need to perform async I/O, such as writing to an audit server.
-* The interceptor allows `SaveChanges` being skipped using the `InterceptionResult` mechanism common to all interceptors.
+* The interceptor allows `SaveChanges` to be skipped using the `InterceptionResult` mechanism common to all interceptors.

 The downside of interceptors is that they must be registered on the DbContext when it is being constructed.